What is an Operating System

 • When computer language not compiled to native code – Interpretation

-* Consider VMware running WinXP guests, each running applications, all on native WinXP host OS
+* Consider VMware running WinXP guests, each running applications, all on native WinXP

 * VMM (virtual machine Manager) provides virtualization services

-• Use cases involve laptops and desktops running multiple OSes for exploration or compatibility
+• Use cases involve laptops and desktops running multiple OSes for

 *Apple laptop running Mac OS X host, Windows as a guest